redpesk-addons/canbus-plugins-redpesk/README.md

 $ sudo make install
 ```

-Do the same for the lib afb-helpers and appcontroller:
+Do the same for the lib afb-libhelpers and afb-libcontroller:

 ```bash
 git clone https://github.com/redpesk-common/afb-libhelpers.git